It is now simpler than ever to report a power cut. If you want to report a power cut call...

 Angie joined Northern Powergrid in 2002, having held senior roles in the public and private sector both in Organisation Development and in managing regional initiatives for business support and development.
 Angie was appointed to the executive in 2007 and led the HR function until 2013 when she moved into a new role as Director of Organisation Development.
 Drawing from research in leadership, organisation psychology, employee engagement, change management and organisation behaviour, Angie's responsibility and focus for this newly established group is to support and enable change programmes, develop our people, and enhance organisational and individual effectiveness.

-Geoff has 39 years' experience in the electricity industry working on all aspects of the power delivery chain from power stations, transmission systems and distribution networks.
-As the job title suggests, Geoff's responsibilities cover safety, health and environment but also extend to cover operational training and competitive connections input services.
+Geoff has 40 years' experience in the electricity industry working on all aspects of the power delivery chain from power stations, transmission systems and distribution networks.
+As the job title suggests, Geoff's responsibilities cover safety, health and environment and also extend to cover operational training and competitive connections input services.

 Neil joined Northern Powergrid as Head of Shared Services in Sept 2013 and was appointed to the Executive Leadership Team in July 2015.

 Neil’s multi-disciplined career has seen him operate in a variety of senior roles across numerous core business functions - HR, Finance, Operations and Customer Service during his 18 year career within the UK retail industry at Marks & Spencer and Asda Wal-Mart.
 Starting his retail career as a Personnel graduate trainee at M&S through to Senior Director for Asda’s Customer Service Contact Centres, Neil is also a qualified accountant.

 As Director of People & Customer Service, in November 2017, Neil’s accountabilities around the Executive table grew to incorporate Customer Service Operations, Shared Services Operations, Customer Relationship Management, Continuous Improvement, Reporting & Insight as well as the People function incorporating the newly created Learning & Development Academy.